Introduction to Operating Systems

-- Cell phones and pagers are to be turned OFF and will not be used under any circumstance during the class period.
+- Mobile phones and pagers (does anyone still use them?) are to be turned OFF and will not be used under any circumstance during the class period.

-- The use of earphones for anything, such as an iPod, is prohibited during class.
+- The use of earphones is prohibited for all students physically attending class.

 There is no lab section for this course; however, the Ubuntu lab machines (joeys, adas, babbages, and cerfs) will be used to test all of your assignments.
 Before submitting any code, you should make sure that it compiles and runs correctly on these machines.
 If your program doesn't work on the lab machines, then it doesn't work.

 I do occasionally make mistakes, as do TAs and graders.
 If you think we made a mistake when grading an assignment, quiz, or exam, you should email me, with detailed justification, within one week of the date the grades are available.
 If you don't, your original grade will stand.